Mexico offers foreign residents plenty of choices in regard to locations for living and retirement

 Guanajuato, a short drive north of San Miguel, is also experiencing an influx of foreign investment.
 It is, without question, one of Mexico’s most beautiful and breath-taking colonial cities.

 Cuernavaca was an escape pod for capital dwellers back in colonial times; and even today, the road to Cuernavaca from Mexico City gets near grid-lock on holiday weekends.
-It is a beautiful city with a lot going for it: its proximity to the capital, its magnificent climate, its colonial feel, and while it has undergone some difficult times in recent years, it will continue to be a popular choice for foreign residents and retirees.
+It’s a city with hidden charms and a lot going for it: its proximity to the capital, its magnificent climate, its colonial feel, and while it has undergone some difficult times in recent years, it will continue to be a popular choice for foreign residents and retirees.

-Tepoztlan is a vibrant mountain town is one of the most unique places in Mexico’s colonial highlands: foreign residents here love the natural beauty, the peace, tranquility, and sanguine atmosphere.
-Most people who visit Tepoztlan remark on its tranquil serenity, and some speak glowingly about its mystic allure and how it compels them to keep returning.
-It’s close to Cuernavaca and Mexico City and is one of the true ‘hidden-gems’ of Mexico’s colonial heritage.
+Nearby Cuernavaca is Tepoztlán, an ancient highland town overlooked by copper-toned cliffs.
+The town has long been a draw for well-heeled Mexican and foreign residents, and today remains something of an exclusive enclave that combines the attractions of a country idyll with the convenience of being relatively close to a big city.
+Tepoztlán is one of the most unique places in Mexico’s colonial highlands: foreign residents love the natural beauty, the peace, tranquility, and sanguine atmosphere.
+Most people who visit Tepoztlán remark on its tranquil serenity, and some speak glowingly about its mystic allure and how it compels them to keep returning.

 Puebla is another beautiful city, and within easy reach of the capital by road.
 You need to be living in the heart of the old city to enjoy the charm and splendor because the built-up outskirts belie the true heart and soul of this historical gem.